 I just finished a five-week afterschool program doing Hamlet for Kids the melodramatic version.
 So, I thought I would list a few pointers to make this particular class more fun and melodramatic for you and your kids.

 First of all, the funniest part of the entire play is the last scene, everybody dies onstage, every kid LOVES to die on stage melodramatically!
 Focus on having fun and getting this scene dialed in.
-It allows your play to … Continue reading
+It allows your … Continue reading

 So I ran across this great article and it really got me thinking about science during Shakespeare’s time.

 How much science was around (well, it was all around, but how much was discovered by the 1600s?) and how was Shakespeare influenced by science?
-Well, I’ll tell you this, I’m an engineer and my wife is a science teacher, and yet, I can’t tell you much about science and Shakespeare… BUT, … Continue reading
+Well, I’ll tell you this, I’m an engineer and my wife is a science teacher, and yet, I can’t tell you much about science and … Continue reading

 I recently came across a great video through Twitter that is pretty impressive.
 Jim Meskimen is a professional impersonator and he spun together a great 2 minute video that’s both engaging and original.
 He was able to perform the famous, To be or not to be monologue from Hamlet with about 25 different famous celebrity impersonations.
 You can follow Jim on Twitter at: @jimrossmeskimen